paulo-graca/dehumidifier/README.md

 ## Motivation

 My motivation for this project came from my need to hack my dehumifier (Delonghi DNC65) and give me remote control.
-I started looking at [Dehumidifier automator project](https://hackaday.io/project/20898-dehumidifier-automator#menu-description) and soon I decided I didn't wanted to thinker my device like it was done with this project.
+I started looking at [Dehumidifier automator project](https://hackaday.io/project/20898-dehumidifier-automator#menu-description) and soon I decided I didn't wanted to tinker my device like it was done with this project.

 ## Overview